kamikariat/personal-site/src/data/about.md

 - I learned to play chess all by myself and played nationally in the USCF from 2015-2017.
 - I type very fast.
 I have an average WPM of 125, and my highest WPM is 155.
 - I attended my first hackathon in 2019, but never presented (we all chickened!).
+- I used to play the piano.
+I wish I continued playing because I find it fun now, but I definitely don't miss the practice sessions.
 - I have a lot of side projects that have never survived and live in the dark corner called _private repos_.

 # I dream of